stretch07/msgroom-bot/README.md

-# msgroom-bot
+#msgroom-bot
-Library to make a Windows96 MsgRoom bot
+Library to create a Windows96 MsgRoom bot
 ---
-## THIS REPO HAS BEEN ARCHIVED INDEFINITELY.
-PLEASE USE THE OFFICIAL INTERFACE INSTEAD.
-AT THE TIME OF WRITING IT HAS NOT RELEASED.
+*Please note that this is NOT the official API for creating MsgRoom bots.
+As the official API is not yet released, this project is a temporary solution*

 You are free to fork/clone and continue on your own idk